ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 equal to 0, their selection probability will be the smallest possible.
 However, they could be selected as parents at some point during the evolutionary process.

-Finally, with this parent selection mechanism, could both parents be the same individual?
-If so, how could we modify `select_parents` to avoid that behaviour?

 ## Crossover operator

 We could use the well-known *One Point Crossover* as one of the variation operators.